GravityKit/GravityView/readme.txt

 * Fixed: Loading all Gravity Forms forms on the frontend
 	* Fixes Map Icons field not working
-	* Fixes conflict with gAppointments and Gravity Perks add-ons
+	* Fixes conflict with gAppointments and Gravity Perks
+* Fixed: Fatal error when Gravity Forms is inactive

 = 2.9 on July 16, 2020 =